 The name of the raft was KonTiki.

-It’s unclear just what a British milwatch was doing on the wrist of a Norwegian explorer, however – in all likelihood – it could have been a military surplus purchase, as many milwatches were decommissioned and sold after the war.
+It’s unclear just what a British milwatch was doing on the wrist of a Norwegian explorer, however – in all likelihood – it could’ve been a military surplus purchase.
+Many milwatches were decommissioned and sold after the war.